 Pleroma is a social network microblogging server built on the open OStatus and ActivityPub standards.
 Servers running the Pleroma server software can exchange messages and user posts with other servers following those standards.
 Pleroma differs from other ActivityPub-compatible software in it's efficiency, lower system resource-use and it has a lot fewer dependencies.

-A server needs to have Elixir and PostgreSQL in order to run Pleroma.
-That's it.
+A Pleroma server needs to have Elixir and PostgreSQL installed.
+And that's it.
 It is therefore fairly easy to install and setup compared to alternatives like Mastodon - which require NodeJS, Rails, Redis, Sidekiq and a range of other software which makes setup and maintenance a nightmare.

-You can find some general information about Pleroma at https://blog.soykaf.com/post/what-is-pleroma/
+You can find some general information about Pleroma at blog.soykaf.com/post/what-is-pleroma/